JCGober/jcgober/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React!
+- 🌱 I’m currently learning more about React and advanced javascript!

-- 🔭 I’m currently working on an RPG project!
+- 🔭 I’m currently working on a text based RPG project!

 - 📫 How to reach me: jaredcgober@gmail.com